ICAO congratulates Ghana over e-passport milestone

 Following the special approval ceremony, which was graced by senior ICAO officials and senior Ghana government officials from various Ministries and state institutions, the international aviation body later issued warm congratulations to Ghana for the feat.

-"We congratulate Ghana on its decision to join the ICAO Public Key Directory (PKD).
-It is a central repository for exchanging the information required to authenticate ePassports," ICAO's official Twitter handle tweeted on Thursday.
+“We congratulate Ghana for its decision to join the ICAO Public Key Directory (PKD).
+It is a central repository for exchanging the information required to authenticate ePassports,” ICAO’s officially tweeted on Thursday.

 On the same day, ICAO’s Director of Air Transport, Mohamed Fareed, also tweeted to congratulate Ghana.

-By successfully transforming the Ghana Card into an e-passport, Ghana has joined a list of small, but exclusive list of countries whose national biometric identity cards also serve as electronic passports, or means of identity for international travel.
+By successfully transforming the Ghana Card to an e-passport, Ghana has joined a list of small but exclusive list of countries whose national biometric identity cards also serve as electronic passport, or means of identity for international travel.

 Holders of the Ghana Card will be able to board international flights to Ghana from about 44,000 airports in 197 countries.